-Do you want to learn how to become a billionaire in 10 years or less by selling nothing?
-Do you want to become a billionaire entrepreneur or investor?
-What would you do if you had a billion dollars?
+Do you want to become a billionaire in 10 years or less?
+How would you feel, what would you do if you had a billion dollars?

-If I were to present you with a step by step plan on how to be a billionaire (as told by the self made billionaires), will you be willing to learn?
+If I were to present you with a step by step plan on how to become a self made billionaire starting with no money and experience, will you be willing to learn?
 If your answer to the last question is yes, please read on.

 “We are self made, or never made.” – Dr Sidney Newton

-P.S: When i first wrote this article about my dream to become a billionaire (10th November 2010), i had nothing; not even cash.
+- 10th November 2010-: On this date, i wrote this article about my dream to become a billionaire, i had nothing; not even cash.
 All i had was a dream and a plan to become a billionaire; and the desire to pursue this dream made me drop out of high institution.
-I was simply following my mentors advice (Robert Kiyosaki and Donald Trump) to think big and start small.
+I am simply following the advice of my mentors (Robert Kiyosaki and Donald Trump) to think big and start small.

-Fast forward to today (January 1st 2014), i can proudly say that i am a Multi-Millionaire with successful businesses, hard assets and paper assets.
-Now i don’t know if i will still hit the goal to make a billion dollars before i die but i will keep pushing for it till my brain fails me. – Ajaero Tony Martins
+- 1st January 2014-: Fast forward to today, i can proudly say that i am a Millionaire with a successful business and some investment in paper assets (Stocks).
+Now in all honesty, i don’t know if i will still hit my goal to make a billion dollars before i die but i will keep pushing for it till my brain fails me.

 Since I am on a journey to become a billionaire; I think it’s worthwhile I share with you my plan and the steps I intend to take to achieve that goal.
 I want to clearly state that all I have now is just a dream, a strong will and a plan to become a billionaire; nothing more, nothing less.